LiuZechu/peggle-game/README.md

 ### How the View Controllers interact
 There are four View Controllers in this application, namely, `LevelDesignerViewController`, `LevelTableViewController`, `MenuScreenViewController`, and `GameViewController`.
 They interact with each other through segues and delegates.

+`MenuScreenViewController` is the entry point of the application.
+Clicking on `Design a Level` will segue into `LevelDesignerViewController`.
+Clicking on `Select a Level` will segue into `LevelTableViewController` while passing the latter an instance of `LevelDesignerLogic`, through which `LevelTableViewController` can access the storage component and load all the saved levels.
+After choosing a level, the view will segue into `GameViewController`, which will then access the loaded game board through a delegate.

+`LevelDesignerViewController` deals with the view for designing a level.
+Clicking on `LOAD` button will segue into `LevelTableViewController`.
+After choosing a level, it will segue back into `LevelDesignerViewController`, display the loaded game board on screen through a delegate.
+When clicking on `START` button, the application will segue into `GameViewController`.

+`GameViewController` deals with the view for the main game feature.
+Clicking on `BACK` button will segue back to `MenuScreenViewController`.

 ## Rules of the Game